Moldova and the Russo-Ukrainian war: 2014 outbreak of the war

-Response to the invasion
+Response to the 2022 invasion

-President of Moldova Maia Sandu has declared that she condemns the Russian Federation aggression against Ukraine in the strongest terms.
+President of Moldova Maia Sandu has declared that she condemns the aggression of Russia against Ukraine in the strongest terms.
 Moldova signed a UN Resolution condemning Russia's aggression against Ukraine.

 On 3 March 2022, Moldova followed Ukraine and applied for EU membership.
 On March 8, Moldovan Prime Minister Natalia Gavrilița said that Moldova wants to join the EU, but not NATO.

 On 15 March 2022, the Parliamentary Assembly of the Council of Europe adopted a resolution to exclude Russia from the organization, in which Transnistria was called a "zone of Russian occupation."

 Following the Bucha massacre, Moldovan authorities declared 4 April a day of mourning.

 On 14 April 2022, the Moldovan parliament banned the Ribbon of St. George and the symbols V and Z "in the context of Russia's military aggression against Ukraine."

 On 16 December 2022, Moldova banned six pro-Russian TV channels.
 Moldovan authorities stated that the decision was made "in order to protect the information space and prevent the risk of disinformation."

 Spillover

 Airspace

-Nicu Popescu, the Minister of Foreign Affairs and European Integration of Moldova, announced that three Russian missiles launched on 10 October from the Black Sea aimed at Ukraine crossed through Moldova's airspace.
+Nicu Popescu, the Minister of Foreign Affairs and European Integration of Moldova, announced that three Russian missiles launched on 10 October 2022 from the Black Sea aimed at Ukraine crossed through Moldova's airspace.
 He condemned this event in the "strongest possible terms" and called it a breach of international law.
 Popescu also added that the Russian ambassador to Moldova, Oleg Vasnetsov, had been summoned to provide explanations.

-Moldova also says that its airspace was crossed once more during the 14 January attacks.
+Moldova also says that its airspace was crossed once more during the 14 January 2023 attacks.

-On 10 February, Moldova reported that its airspace had again been violated by a Russian missile.
+On 10 February 2023, Moldova reported that its airspace had again been violated by a Russian missile.

-On 14 February, a day after the coup plot allegations were made public, Moldova briefly closed its airspace after a small object resembling a weather balloon was detected in its airspace over the north of the country, near the Moldovan-Ukrainian border.
+On 14 February 2023, a day after the coup plot allegations were made public, Moldova briefly closed its airspace after a small object resembling a weather balloon was detected in its airspace over the north of the country, near the Moldovan-Ukrainian border.
 Its airspace was re-opened after authorities ascertained the object posed no safety risk to civilians.
 The incident transpired against the backdrop of other aerial events that month.